reciprocalreviews/reciprocalapp/DESIGN.md

 When a venue is **approved** state:

-- [ ] View the cost and compensation of the venue.
+- [ ] View the cost, welcome amount, commitments, and compensation of the venue.
 - [ ] _`scholar`_: For non-invite only roles, volunteer to review for the venue in a particular role.
-When they first volunteer, a number of tokens specified by for venue should be minted and given to the scholar, welcoming them to the community.
+When they first volunteer, a number of tokens specified by for venue `welcome_amount` should be minted and given to the scholar, welcoming them to the community.
 - [ ] _`scholar`_: For invite-only roles, the role is shown, but without the ability to volunteer, unless the scholar is in the invited list.
 If they are invited, they can confirm or reject their invite.
 - [ ] _`scholar`_: Change expertise keywords for a role for the venue
 - [ ] _`scholar`_: Change commitment for a role for the venue